mohanjeetsingh/mBlox/README.md

 # xBlocks
 A simple JS to enable Elementor/Gutentor like blocks for Blogger.
 Basic scripting knowledge required - best suited for template designers and bloggers with scripting knowledge.

-Working on more detailed documentation...
+While originally intended for use on Blogger sites, this can be deployed on any site to retrieve and display content from Blogger/BlogSpot blogs and sites.

+The intent is to also create a Wordpress version of the same tool.
+The tool with use WP JSON feeds to display content from WP sites on WP and non-WP sites.
+I'm exploring the feasibility of the same.
+If you have knowledge and interest in collaborating, please get in touch with me.

+Meanwhile, once I'm done with making the current build deployment ready, I'll be working on creating a slightly more detailed documentation on the mBlocks site...

-PS: I'm a hobbyist.
+PS: I'm a hobbyist designer and developer.
 Been one for a long long time!
 But, still getting a hang of things around here.
-Any guidance, suggestions, feedback, etc. - heartile welcome :)
+Any guidance, suggestions, feedback, etc. - heartily welcome :)